CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 ![](img/rep5.jpg)

 # Part VI: Motion Blur
-The motion blur is pretty easy to understand in the reference[3].
+The motion blur[3] is pretty easy to understand in the reference[3].
 However, one major problem I came across is when I tried to record the old camera matrix, the whole object is stored.
 If I want to renew the camera matrix every 10 frame, the object camera matrix renew every frame since it is the current camera matrix's object.
 One way to solve this is to use the set function in THREE.js's Matrix4 class.
 I renew the scene(update the old camera matrix) every 15 frame and the blur is ideal.
 ![](img/blur.jpg)

 # Part VII: Performance Analysis